 Compare travel credit cards

 Apply for the card if you’re a US citizen or permanent resident of the US and you’re at least 18 years old.

 You’ll need to fill out personal details, including:

 - Your full name and contact information.

 - Your date of birth and Social Security number.

-During the application process you can choose whether you want to make a balance transfer, and you can opt to receive further communications in Spanish if that’s your preferred language.
+During the application process, you can choose whether or not you want to make a balance transfer, and you can opt to receive further communications in Spanish if that’s your preferred language.

 What credit score do I need?